pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/07-where-next.rst

 that we have not covered in this tutorial.
 For information on these topics, please visit the `main PsyNet documentation website <https://psynet.dev>`_.

-This documentation website also contains a range of other tutorials about different PsyNet topics.
+That documentation website also contains a range of other tutorials about different PsyNet topics.
 You could for example be interested in learning more about `graphics in PsyNet <https://psynetdev.gitlab.io/PsyNet/tutorials/graphics.html>`_ or how to `synchronize multiple participants <https://psynetdev.gitlab.io/PsyNet/tutorials/synchronization.html>`_